 Troy Parrott comes off the bench to inspire Ireland win in Sweden

-After going 1-0 down and missing a penalty Stephen Kenny’s men rallied late on
+After going 1-0 down and missing a penalty Steohen Kenny’s men rallied late on

 Troy Parrott netted twice as Ireland beat Sweden to make it two wins from two in their Under 21 European Championship qualifying campaign.
 Photo: Inpho